 Although no spectrum has been allocated beyond 275 GHz for any ITU-R radio service, footnote 5.565 of the radio regulations indicate in a large part of the spectrum between 275 and 1000 GHz passive service need to be protected from harmful interference potentially creating spectrum fragmentation.
 As a consequence, using huge bandwidths of 10s of GHz per wireless link to unlock the potential of THz communications is only possible by sharing spectrum with the already existing passive services Radio Astronomy (RA) and Earth-Exploration Satellite Service (EESS).

 Since the start of the activities in THz communication in IEEE 802, we have been in close exchange with the stakeholders of passive services.
 Furthermore, IEEE 802 exchanged liaison statements with ITU-R WP1A and ITU-R WP5A in order to provide input for the sharing studies performed in the framework of the preparation of WRC 2019.
 The outcome of these sharing studies was that sharing of spectrum with passive services is possible for the largest part of the spectrum covered by IEEE Std 802.15.3dTM-2017.
 WRC 19 has identified in footnote 5.564A - as a result of these sharing studies - 137 GHz of spectrum between 275 GHz and 450 GHz that can be shared with EESS and RA without severe restrictions and therefore made available for communication applications.
-There are still 15 GHz of spectrum left in IEEE Std 802.15.3d-2017 that are not excluded from sharing, but where protection of passive service from harmful interference is more complex.
+This includes 48 GHz of the spectrum supported by IEEE Std 802.15.3d-2017.
+The remainder (296 to 306 GHz and 313 to 318 GHz) can be used only under the regime of footnote 5.565, where protection of passive service from harmful interference is required.
 There, new advanced spectrum management approaches as proposed in Ofcom’s discussion document are potential means to use this spectrum for communication applications.

 Advanced spectrum management techniques may also be an enabler for an efficient use of spectrum, when other active applications like imaging, sensing or radar for example are applying to use spectrum beyond 275 GHz.